dn-ezr/alioth-compiler/doc/Alioth Compiler Manual.md

 Unlike the common compilers always process some source documents as input and generate a file in certain format as output, the compiler of the Alioth programming language does more.

 Basically you can just execute command to run the compiler to generate some output file from source documents.
-Furthermore you can start the compiler to host a repository or to host a package.
+Furthermore you can start the compiler to host a repository or to pack up a package.

 A **target** is an object which is the reason why you run the compiler.
 May be the output file in format of static link library or dynamic link library or executable entity.
-May be the hosted repository or the hosted package.
+May be the hosted repository or the package.

+In command line interface$_{cli}$, you must sepecfy the **target** by passing certain option to the compiler command line arguments.

 ### 2.1.1.
 Auto

+This target can be specified by passing the option `: <target file name>`.

 Compiler will try to generate static link library or binary executable entity.
 It depends on wether compiler could find the entry mark within source code.